How our vision enables pupils to flourish

 How does our theologically rooted Christian vision enable people to flourish?

 At Nash Mills, our vision is for each of our children to grow up with the firm belief that they are an important part of the local community; individuals who seek to be part of that community through action, empathy and understanding.
 The parable of The Good Samaritan provides a basis for this discussion; how we can all seek to support those in need, having the strength and conviction to act and not to pass by when we are needed.
+Our initial trust and vision was to provide an education to the local children of workers of the local mills in 1847.
+We continue to focus on the local community and this is reflected within our work within the locality, admissions criteria and choices of supporting local charities and causes to name a few examples.

 Through the ubuntu value framework, we enable pupils to explore their own ideas and feelings with regard to The Good Samaritan.
 Each value from the parable is explored at different times within worship and has become a deeper conversation across our school.
 This helps pupils to live it and to better understand it.